wp-plugins/bmlt-tabbed-ui/readme.txt

 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 5.1.5 =

+* Fix - Apostrophe in format description was breaking html.

+* Fix - On some sites having no meetings on a weekday was breaking tab.

+* Fix - Cleaned up some css on the tabs.

 = 5.1.4 =